Canadian Lingerie Model Danielle Knudson Rocks Black Bikini In An Infinity Pool

 Danielle Knudson is still in summer mode as she soaks up the Mediterranean sun, as The Inquisitr has previously pointed out.
-For the past few days, the Canadian lingerie model has been keeping her Instagram fans updated on what she been up to during her Italian getaway and Friday was no different.
+For the past few days, the Canadian lingerie model has been keeping her Instagram fans updated on what she has been up to during her Italian getaway, and Friday was no different.

-Kicking off the weekend, the blonde bombshell took to the popular social media platform to share a couple of snapshots of herself in an infinity pool as she rocks a bikini that puts her fit physique fully on display.
+Kicking off the weekend, the blond bombshell took to the popular social media platform to share a couple of snapshots of herself in an infinity pool as she rocks a bikini that puts her fit physique fully on display.
 For the photos, the model is sitting on the edge of the pool, giving off a thrilling sensation that she could fall off into the abyss if she lost her balance.
-The model is wearing a black two-piece bathing with suit white at the seams that consists of a one-shouldered top those thick strap goes over her left side.
+The model is wearing a black two-piece bathing suit with white at the seams that boasts a one-shouldered top whose thick strap goes over her left side.
 The neckline cuts straight across her chest, providing quite a bit of coverage while showcasing her fit torso.

 Knudson teamed her top with a pair of matching bottoms featuring the same black and white pattern that come up high on her frame, sitting above her bellybutton.
 The way Knudson is sitting causes her stomach muscles to engage, showcasing the model’s incredibly toned upper abs.

 According to the tag she included with her photos, the bathing suit she is wearing is from Copper & Zink, an Australian swimwear label.
-Knudson completed her look with a pair of black wayfarer type of sunglasses, which match the classic style of her swimsuit.
-The model is wearing her blonde hair up in casual bun that keeps it away from her neck and the water.
+Knudson completed her look with a pair of black wayfarer type of sunglasses which match the classic style of her swimsuit.
+The model is wearing her blond hair up in casual bun that keeps it away from her neck and the water.

 Both photos in the slideshow are similar.
 Knudson is sitting on the edge of the pool wearing the same bikini in both, though the position of her head differs slightly.

-As of the time of this writing, the post — which Knudson shared with her 485,000 Instagram followers — had garnered more than 2,600 likes in a few ours of being posted.
-The same time period also brought in upwards of 25 comments to the photos.
+As of the time of this writing, the post — which Knudson shared with her 485,000 Instagram followers — had garnered more than 2,600 likes in a few hours of being posted.
+The same time period also brought in upward of 25 comments to the photos.
 Users of the social media platform who are fans of the model took to the comments section to praise her incredible physique and to share their admiration for her.

 “Gorgeous hot beauty,” one user wrote, trailing the comment with emoji depicting red hearts, fire and heart eyes smiley.